-Mount Horeb Summer Frolic — Ferris wheel, carnival rides, and a ball game underway at dusk
+Mount Horeb Summer Frolic at dusk — fireworks over the lit Ferris wheel, festival tents and a crowd below

 About

-The picture up there is a Mount Horeb summer — Ferris wheel, the swinging ride mid-arc, a ball game in play.
+The picture up there is a Mount Horeb summer — fireworks over the Ferris wheel, the festival lit up, the whole village out under the lights.
 That's the Frolic.
 That's our village.

 We're the Optimist Club of Mount Horeb, Wisconsin.
 Chartered in the fall of 1995, part of the Southern Wisconsin District.
 Friends of youth.
 Neighbors who believe in our home.